Luis-Alat/Homology-based-reconstruction-of-regulatory-networks-for-bacterial-and-archaeal-genomes/README.md

 bash main_BacArc.sh -g Fasta_files_path.txt -t Targets_bacteria.txt -n Nets_files_path.txt -l Labels_organism.txt -u Tus_bacteria.txt --proteinortho_output ../proteinortho/bacteria --extended_nets_output ../network/predicted_nets/bacteria
 ```

-In order to execute the above script, multiprocessing is available and, therefore, multiple processes can be launched at the same time.
+In order to execute the above script, multiprocessing is available and, therefore, multiple processes can be launched at the same time in batches.
 Therefore, an argument called _--batches_ can be set, by default, it is not multiprocessing or _--bactches 1_ .

 For a device with 8GB RAM and 8 cores, I recommend _--batches 90_ .
 Although be aware that this could leave your device unavailable for a few hours.